palantir/godel-conjure-plugin/README.md

   directory is set to be the project directory.
 * `conjure-publish`: publishes IR to a specified destination.
 * `check-conjure-backcompat`: checks backward compatibility of Conjure APIs by comparing the current IR against the base IR as determined by the asset.
 Runs automatically as part of `./godelw verify`.
-* `conjure-accept-backcompat-breaks`: accepts any compatibility breaks identified by `check-conjure-backcompat` (if supported by the asset).
+* `accept-conjure-breaks`: accepts any compatibility breaks identified by `check-conjure-backcompat` (if supported by the asset).

 Verify
 ------